Key Takeaway

 What makes the automotive rules different?

 The automotive sector has the most demanding rules of origin under USMCA.
-Passenger vehicles must achieve 75% regional value content (up from 62.5% under NAFTA).
-Core automotive parts like engines, transmissions, and body/chassis components have their own regional value thresholds.
+Passenger vehicles and light trucks must achieve 75% regional value content under the net cost method (up from 62.5% under NAFTA).
+Core automotive parts like engines, transmissions, and body/chassis components have their own RVC thresholds.
 At least 70% of a vehicle's steel and aluminum content must originate in North America.
-These rules are the most likely to draw scrutiny during the upcoming USMCA joint review.
+These rules are the most likely to draw scrutiny during the upcoming USMCA review.

 Why does qualification matter even after the IEEPA ruling?